monster-cookie/starfield-modding-notes/Modding/Workflow.md

 If you have papyrus changes make them before launching SFCK.

-1) If not using MO2, remember to launch and set to moniytoring the FolderChangesView file watcher
+1) If not using MO2, remember to launch and set to monitoring the FolderChangesView file watcher
 2) Open SFCK (If using MO2 you have to launch it from MO2)
 3) Open the ESP
 4) Make your changes